 Most private schools are also not “need blind.”
 This means that as the admission’s office gets closer to filling its class while starting to run low on financial aid funds, they are going to consider an applicant’s ability to pay tuition in their decision to admit.
-If student can’t afford to attend the school without financial aid and there’s no more aid to be given, it makes sense for the school to admit someone who can pay full price.
+If a student can’t afford to attend the school without financial aid and there’s no more aid to be given, it makes sense for the school to admit someone who can pay full price.

 So to sum up the situation so far:

 Don’t get totally disgusted with the process and decide you would have better luck playing the lottery.
 Next week in Part 2, you’ll see how there is still plenty you can do to reduce your college tuition bill.